 Ultimately, the necessary transition will only succeed if everyone contributes.
 Many cities, communities and companies have long since embarked on this journey by setting ambitious climate targets and working hard to achieve them.
 The Wuppertal Institute supports actors in Germany's federal states, municipalities and economy by developing concepts and strategies that go beyond simply describing ways of reducing emissions.
 This work ensures that these partners are on the right track and that businesses and the general public are engaged and will benefit from the transformation.

-In 2008, Germany's federal government adopted a German Strategy for Adaptation to Climate Change for the first time, which it has continued to update ever since.
-More and more adaptation plans and laws have also been drawn up at federal state and municipal level.
-Nevertheless, the efforts are insufficient given the changes that are already apparent and those that are very likely to occur in the future.
+Germany’s Federal Government adopted a German Strategy for Adaptation to Climate Change for the first time in 2008.
+Since 2021, adaptation legislation has been enacted at federal and state level.
+Although these efforts are now picking up pace, faster and more effective region-specific measures are needed at local level given the changes that are already apparent and those that are very likely to occur in the future.

 Ultimately, effective climate protection is about more than new sources of energy and innovative technologies.
 From what and how much we consume to what the things we use are made of and how they are produced – all of our everyday decisions affect the climate.
 There are various things we need in order to adopt sustainable lifestyles, including climate-friendly products, transparency and, above all, clear frameworks for consumers and support from policymakers.
 These come under the Wuppertal Institute's areas of research.